-UTMD's VAD Systems include CMI® patented soft silicone bell-shaped birthing cups and patented hand-held vacuum pumps which UTMD believes are the safest products available for use in vacuum-assisted operative deliveries.
-UTMD's patented soft silicone cup is a bell-shaped cup design that should be preferred for fetal well-being in low or outlet fetal stations with occiput anterior presentations, which represent more than 90% of the cases where VAD is indicated.
+UTMD's VAD Systems include CMI® patented soft silicone bell-shaped birthing cups and reusable hand-held vacuum pumps which UTMD believes are the safest products available for use in vacuum-assisted operative deliveries.
+UTMD's soft silicone cup is a bell-shaped cup design that should be preferred for fetal well-being in low or outlet fetal stations with occiput anterior presentations, which represent more than 90% of the cases where VAD is indicated.
 Operative vaginal deliveries using forceps or vacuum-assisted delivery systems provide knowledgeable physicians with a trial vaginal operative delivery prior to a more invasive C-section intervention.
-Although there are risks associated with vaginal operative deliveries which may currently represent 3-5% of all U.S. hospital births, the procedures are generally regarded as safer long term for the mother, and at least as safe for the fetus, as abdominal (Cesarean) delivery in comparable clinical situations.
-UTMD estimates that the VAD operative approach is used for about 3-5% of all U.S. births, with forceps as the alternative.
+Although there are risks associated with vaginal operative deliveries which may currently represent 3-4% of all U.S. hospital births, the procedures are generally regarded as safer long term for the mother, and at least as safe for the fetus, as abdominal (Cesarean) delivery in comparable clinical situations.
 UTMD's bell-shaped soft silicone TENDER TOUCH® cups enjoy a low reported complication rate compared to other vacuum cup designs, as evidenced by the FDA Medical Device Reporting System (MAUDE) which publicly lists serious injuries reported by hospitals using specific brand names of products.

-Other Obstetrical Tools.
+Other Labor & Delivery Tools.

 AROM-COTTM is a finger cover with a patented prong design to rupture maternal membranes with less patient pain and anxiety.
 MUC-X is an aspiration device used immediately after birth to clear neonatal respiratory passages and reduce exposure to potential infections.
-CORDGUARD® is a product which unifies the multiple steps of clamping the neonate's cord close to the umbilicus, severing the cord without splattering blood, drawing a clean cord blood sample, and assisting in the removal of the placenta.
+CORDGUARD® is a product which unifies the multiple steps of clamping the neonate's cord close to the umbilicus, severing the cord without splattering blood, drawing a clean cord blood sample and assisting in the removal of the placenta.
 CORDGUARD's sharpless, closed system reduces the risk of exposure to potentially infected blood, and consequently reduces the high cost of exposure treatment under OSHA and CDC guidelines.
 In addition, CORDGUARD facilitates obtaining neonatal blood that is otherwise hard to obtain safely and cleanly.
-BT-Cath® is a patented uterine balloon tamponade catheter for controlling severe postpartum hemorrhage.
+BT-CATH® is a patented uterine balloon tamponade catheter for controlling severe postpartum hemorrhage.
 Its benefits include the ease of rapid deployment and ability to monitor further bleeding after the tamponade has been placed.
-Abcorp toco belts and straps for fetal monitoring by an external tocodynamometer are provided in latex-free form in several configurations.
+Abcorp too belts and straps for fetal monitoring by an external tocodynamometer are provided in latex-free form in several configurations.
 In 2014, UTMD extended the product line to include Bari-BeltsTM and Bari-BandsTM, a series of abdominal belts designed specifically for bariatric patients and bands to accommodate patients of all shapes and sizes.
+In 2015, UTMD obtained FDA clearance to market a new mechanical cervical ripening device, the CVX-RIPETM catheter, designed to mechanically improve the favorability of the cervix of pregnant patients at term gestation, for whom induction of labor is medically indicated.
+The CVX-Ripe utilizes two adjacent conical silicone balloons, similar to the shape of an hourglass.
+This design is intended to allow the clinician to gently apply internal pressure to the cervical canal, as well as both the internal and external os, to reduce the time needed to allow induction as well as the total time to achieve a successful vaginal delivery.